Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!

 Pokémon: Let's Go, Pikachu! and Let's Go, Eevee! were first announced at a Japanese press conference in May 2018, with the intention for the games to bring in newcomers to the series as well as cater to old fans.
-They were also meant to appeal to a younger audience; for this reason, the games incorporate elements from the anime, similarly to Pokémon Yellow.
-They received generally favorable reviews from critics, with praise directed to the accessibility and charm, while criticism was directed towards the motion controls.
-The games have combined worldwide sales of over 14 million as of December 2021, making them one of the best-selling games for the system.
+They were also meant to appeal to a younger audience; for this reason, the games incorporate elements from the anime, similar to Pokémon Yellow.
+They received generally favorable reviews from critics, with praise directed at the accessibility and charm, while criticism was directed toward the motion controls.
+The games have combined worldwide sales of over 15 million as of December 2022, making them one of the best-selling games for the system.